MurtadhaS/BottomDialogList/README.md

 # How do I use it?

+1. **You must migrate to AndroidX to use this library.**

+2. Add the following few lines to your application's build.gradle file in order to enable databinding which is used inside this library:

+            android {
+               dataBinding {
+                    enabled = true
+                    }
+            }

-Simply initalize the icons, titles & the onClick handlers list and use the builder with the corresponding options:
+3. Simply initalize the icons, titles & the onClick handlers list and use the builder with the corresponding options:

             BottomDialogList.Builder()